Principality of Ruhuna

 The kingdom of Ruhuna was an important state in Sinhalese history as it was known for several rebellions against the superior states in Rajarata.
 The principality was defeated with its last de facto Queen Sugala been captured and executed by the invading army of Parakramabahu I. Following its annexing by Parakramabahu, the rebellions that arose were suppressed.

+Name

+Following the arrival of Princess Buddhakachchana, six of her brothers came to Sri Lanka and settled in different parts of the island.
+One of the brothers, Rohana, settled in the area between Kumbukkan Oya and Deeghawapi.
+His settlement was named Rohana.

 History

 Founding

-Ruhuna was founded around 200 BC by Prince Mahanaga, brother to Devanampiya Tissa of Anuradhapura, after a personal dispute.
+According to the Pali chronicles, Ruhuna was founded around 200 BC by Prince Mahanaga, brother to Devanampiya Tissa of Anuradhapura, after a personal dispute.
 This region played a vital role in building the nation as well in the establishment of Buddhist culture.

 Significance

 The kings of Anuradhapura and the Chola kingdom during the reign over a majority of the country, generally fought against the forces of Ruhuna.

 Notable Ruhunan militants include: Vijayabahu I, whose armies defeated several Chola generals; and Manabharana II, whose army once conquered Polonnaruwa.
 The resistances that arose from Ruhuna were generally victorious against the Rajarata kingdom.